Masudali23/Masudali23/README.md

 ![logo](https://github.com/Masudali23/Masudali23/blob/main/Banner.jpg)
 <h1 align="center">Hi there! 👋 I'm Masud Ali</h1>
 <h3 align="center">Welcome to my GitHub profile!
-I am a student at IIT (BHU) Varanasi with a passion for Robotics, Computer Vision, Deep Learning, AI/ML Engineering, and making positive contributions to the Tech Community.
-Here's a little more about me:eveloper from India</h3>
+I am a student at IIT (BHU) Varanasi, passionate about technology and innovation.
+I love working on projects that make a positive impact and contribute to the tech community.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=masudali23&label=Profile%20views&color=0e75b6&style=flat" alt="masudali23" /> </p>

-- 👀 **I’m Interested In:** Exploring **Deep Learning** and **AI/ML** to solve real-world challenges.
-Working on **Computer Vision** projects, especially in object detection, **OCR**, and **image processing**.
-Developing intelligent Robotics systems for automation and manipulation tasks.
-Autonomous systems such as self-driving cars, drones, and co-bots.
-Participating in hackathons and technical challenges to sharpen my skills and collaborate with like-minded peers.

-- 🌱 **I’m currently learning:** advanced topics in **Deep Learning**, **Computer Vision**, and **Robotics**, and working on exciting **AI/ML** projects.
-I have experience working with **YOLOv8**

-- 💼 **Projects**
+<h3 align="left">Here's a little more about me:</h3>

+# 🛠️ Skills and Tools
+- **Robot Operating System (ROS):** Building and managing robot software.
+- **Computer Vision:** Enabling robots to perceive and understand their environment.
+- **Deep Learning:** Advanced skills in object detection, OCR, and image processing.
+- **PX4 Autopilot:** Controlling and simulating drones with real-time flight capabilities.
+- **Control Systems:** Implementing dynamic control for robots and automation systems.

+## 📁 Projects Overview
+Here’s a glimpse of my completed projects:

+- **Agricultural Theme Manual and Autonomous Bot (ROBOCON 2024) – Team Robocon, IIT BHU**
+  Developed autonomous and manual bots for agricultural tasks using ROS, computer vision, and custom control strategies, integrating 2D LIDAR, IMU, and YOLO for object detection and navigation.
+- **Path Planning and Execution for a PX4 Iris Drone (Inter IIT Prepathon)**
+  Simulated and controlled an Iris PX4 drone using ROS 2 and MAVROS for real-time obstacle avoidance and autonomous field surveys, with integrated YOLO-based weed detection and image segmentation.

+## 🔧 Currently Working On
+Here’s a glimpse of my ongoing projects:

-  🤖 OCR System for Flipkart Grid & Computer Vision Challenge: Developed an **OCR** system using **deep learning**, focusing on text classification and Feature Extraction accuracy, also the Freshness of vegetables and fruits and participated in the Flipkart Grid challenge solving classification problems.
+- **OCR System for Flipkart Grid & Computer Vision Challenge**
+  Developed an OCR system using deep learning focused on text classification and feature extraction accuracy, along with evaluating the freshness of vegetables and fruits.
+Participated in the Flipkart Grid challenge, tackling classification problems.

-  🦾 Logistics Co-Bot for E-Yantra & Robotic Arm Integration: Designed and developed a co-bot with a robotic arm for logistics automation, addressing real-world challenges in autonomous manipulation.
+- **Logistics Co-Bot for E-Yantra & Robotic Arm Integration**
+  Designed and developed a co-bot with a robotic arm for logistics automation, addressing real-world challenges in autonomous manipulation.

-  🤖 Robocon & Lam Research Challenges: Contributed to robot design, simulation, and vision tasks in Robocon 2024, helping the team qualify for national-level stages.
-Currently working on control systems and automation for the Lam Research Challenge.

-  🚁 Inter IIT Prep-a-thon (Drone Control & Weed Detection): Solved problem statements related to drone control using **PX-4 Autopilot** and **MavROS**.
-Implemented path planning and trained a model to detect weeds, creating a **heatmap** for autonomous agricultural applications.

-- 💞️💞️ **I’m Looking to Collaborate On AI/ML projects involving computer vision, deep learning, or natural language processing.
-Robotics challenges and competitions, particularly those involving autonomous systems.
-Open-source contributions in AI, machine learning, or robotics-related projects.**
+- **Robocon 2025 | Team Robocon IIT (BHU)**
+  Developing a bot for Robocon 2025 capable of dribbling, shooting, passing, and receiving a basketball using hydraulic actuators for precision, with CAD design and cost-effective hardware solutions.

+## 🚀 Let's Collaborate
+I’m always looking for opportunities to collaborate on exciting projects, whether in AI, machine learning, robotics, or any other innovative fields.
+If you have a challenge or idea in mind, feel free to reach out!

-- 📫 **How to reach me:**
+## 📫 How to reach me:

   **Email: alimasud2023@gmail.com**

   **LinkedIn: www.linkedin.com/in/masud-ali-637722298**

-- ⚡ Fun fact **I think I am Funny**

 <h3 align="left">Connect with me:</h3>
 <p align="left">